Professional Development / Short courses

 - your results will not be retained, nor will they be recorded on an academic transcript

-- you will receive a certificate of completion
+- you may receive a certificate of completion

 - you will not be able to claim credit for this unit towards one of our degrees, now or in the future.